 How is an ITIN used?

-Having an ITIN helps individuals comply with U.S. tax laws, and to provide a means to efficiently process and account for tax returns and payments for those not eligible for SSNs.
+Having an ITIN helps individuals comply with U.S. tax laws and provides a means to efficiently process and account for tax returns and payments for those not eligible for SSNs.

 For example, a non-resident alien who is a college student or researcher may receive taxable payments like fellowships, scholarships, awards, and/or honorariums.
 They need a way to report those payments to the IRS even though they can’t obtain an SSN.